Early Entry Program

-Exceptional UALR undergraduate students may apply and be accepted to select graduate programs and begin working toward their graduate degree while completing their baccalaureate degree.
-The 4+1 early entry program will allow participating students to combine their undergraduate studies with related graduate-level work.
+Exceptional UA Little Rock undergraduate students may apply to select graduate programs and begin working toward their graduate degree while completing their baccalaureate degree.
+The Early Entry program will allow participating students to combine their undergraduate studies with related graduate-level work.
 Additionally, it will enable them to complete their graduate degree in a shorter amount of time than the traditional path.

 - Undergraduate students may apply and be accepted any time after completing 75 or more hours of undergraduate coursework.
 However, at least 90 hours of undergraduate coursework must have been completed by the time the first graduate course is taken.